yithemes/yith-woocommerce-wishlist/README.txt

 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Wishlist` from Plugins page

-YITH WooCommerce Wishlist will add a new submenu called "Wishlist" under "YIT Plugins" menu.
+YITH WooCommerce Wishlist will add a new submenu called "Wishlist" under "YITH Plugins" menu.
 Here you are able to configure all the plugin settings.

 == Frequently Asked Questions ==

+= Does YITH WooCommerce Wishlist allows adding an “add to wishlist” button on the products on shop page and archive pages? = Yes, from version 3.0 the plugin also allows showing the Add to wishlist button on your **shop page, category pages, product shortcodes, product sliders,** and all the other places where the WooCommerce products’ loop is used.

 = Can I customize the wishlist page? =
 Yes, the page is a simple template and you can override it by putting the file template "wishlist.php" inside the "woocommerce" folder of the theme folder.